Civilians rescued from Mariupol steel plant head for safety

 “We could see the rockets flying” and clouds of smoke over the plant, she said.

-A majority of the dozen Russian battalion tactical groups that had been around Mariupol have moved north to other battlefronts in eastern Ukraine, according to a senior U.S. defense official who spoke on condition of anonymity to describe the Pentagon’s assessment.
-The official said Russian forces made minimal gains over the weekend.
+With most of Mariupol in ruins, a majority of the dozen Russian battalion tactical groups that had been around the city have moved north to other battlefronts in eastern Ukraine, according to a senior U.S. defense official who spoke on condition of anonymity to describe the Pentagon’s assessment.

 In other developments, European Union energy ministers met Monday to discuss new sanctions against the Kremlin, which could include restrictions on Russian oil.
 But some Russia-dependent members of the 27-nation bloc, including Hungary and Slovakia, are wary of taking tough action.